 Dublin Metropolitan Police Incident Report.

 The Cairo Gang was supposed to be a group of British Intelligence agents in Dublin during the Irish War of Independence with a brief to conduct intelligence operations against members of the Irish Republican Army.
 Originally I had substantial doubt in my own mind as to whether this reference to a "Cairo Gang" is to a central group of Intelligence officers operating out of Dublin Castle, or more probably to the intelligence unit run by F Coy of the Auxiliaries.
-However I eventually discovered that the term "Cairo Gang" has not actually been used anywhere prior to 1958, so unless anyone can find a contemporary reference to it in the War of Independence, the conclusion is that it was never actually used then.
+However I eventually discovered that the term "Cairo Gang" has not actually been used anywhere prior to 1958, and the first mention in an Irish newspaper is 1962.
+So unless anyone can find a contemporary reference to it in the War of Independence, the conclusion is that it was never actually used then.
 Further the photos commonly used and labeled "Cairo Gang" was not actually called that by the IRA, instead they called them the "special gang", and they are a named group from F Coy of ADRIC

 Thoms Dublin Directory 1921

 I used "Dublin" as a control, one can see the number of mentions fairly uniform since 1910.
 But when you use "Cairo Gang" the earliest mentions are in late 1950s